Ross Stores, Inc.

 ROST

-Ross Stores operates a chain of off-price retail apparel and home fashion stores.
+Ross Stores operates off-price retail clothing and home fashion stores.

 Investment Opinion: Should I buy ROST Today?